Mining & Smelting Waste Guidance Documents

 - Technical Guidance 9: Preparing Nitrogen Management Plans for Mines using Ammonium Nitrate Fuel Oil Products for Blasting (PDF)

-- This document has been prepared to provide guidance to proponents on what information to include in a site-specific nitrogen management plan, either as a proactive step by the mine owner/operator or to fulfill an Environmental Management Act permit requirement.
+- This document has been prepared to provide guidance to proponents on what information to include in a site-specific nitrogen management plan, either as a proactive step by the mine owner/operator or to fulfill an EMA permit requirement.

 - Technical Guidance 10: Bioremediation and Discharge of Hydrocarbon Impacted Soils at Producing Mine Sites (PDF)